KINGdeusX/G11NotesCodeHelpers/README.md

     // this is a shorthand for dynamic_var = dynamic_var + 1;
 }
 ```
-S, if the if statement above is true, then the dynamic variable will be set to the same value as the original number but added 1.
-I the dynamic_var has a value 1 alreadym once the statement returns true once more then it will add another 1 to the dynamic_var, thus increasing its value.
+Soo, if the if statement above is true, then the dynamic variable will be set to the same value as the original number but added 1.
+I the dynamic_var has a value 1 already once the statement returns true once more then it will add another 1 to the dynamic_var, thus increasing its value.

 For decreasign the value, we can use the same technique before.
 ```